svbc/svbc.xyz/wp-plugins-creepy-README.md

-# WordPress Plugins - Creepy
+# WordPress - Creepy
 This repository is used to build WordPress distributions for deployment from git.
 These are creepy plugins, and if you can, please avoid using them.
 It contains the following plugins:

 * [Google Analyticator](http://wordpress.org/plugins/google-analyticator/) - Let's Google track you and your precious fellow humans.
+* [Jetpack for WordPress](http://jetpack.me/) - Combines functionality you don't need, while slurping up useful plugins like the one that does Markdown.
+Not that we're bitter.

 ## License